-- Reinforce streetwall Respect and strengthen prevailing streetwall oriented buildings towards framing the urban realm. - Manage scale Respect and reflect existing lot frontage and building heights through development of prevailing lot pattern, related height modulation and upper level setbacks. - Buildings that fit Respect contextual character, including historic proportions and façade composition through contemporary interpretation; and introduce upper level setback - Celebrate street life Introduce "vibrancy" through active ground oriented tenancies that serve the local community; and initiate community strengthening activities, events and celebration in the urban realm.
+Reinforce streetwall - Respect and strengthen prevailing streetwall oriented buildings towards framing the urban realm.

+Manage scale - Respect and reflect existing lot frontage and building heights through development of prevailing lot pattern, related height modulation and upper level setbacks.

+Buildings that fit - Respect contextual character, including historic proportions and façade composition through contemporary interpretation; and introduce upper level setback.

+Celebrate street life - Introduce vibrancy through active ground-oriented tenancies that serve the local community; and initiate community strengthening activities, events and celebration in the urban realm.

-- 98 feet, with consideration of additional height to 120 feet on corner sites through review of site specific context, heritage considerations, and urban design performance.
+98 feet, with consideration of additional height to 120 feet on corner sites through review of site specific context, heritage considerations, and urban design performance.

-- In order to achieve optimal transitional scale between sub-areas, the following height ranges are recommended for consideration:

-- Carrall Street to Jackson Avenue

-- Jackson Avenue to Heatley Avenue

-- 75 with up to 120 feet on corner sites.

-- nue 45 75 feet.

-- 7.5.2 Density: - 1.0 FSR, with bonus density up to 5.0 FSR total for projects with 60 percent social housing units and 40 percent secured market rental housing units, with potential for additional bonus density up to 7.0 FSR on corner sites.
-Projects will be considered on a case-by-case basis with consideration of site context, urban design performance, and detailed proposal review. - Rezoning for density above 7.0 FSR considered where zoning bonus density requirements are met or exceeded.
-Projects will be considered on a case-by-case basis with consideration of site context, urban design performance, and detailed proposal review. - Support the expansion of local business by offering a moderate amount of bonus density (up to 0.5 FSR over the base density of 1.0 FSR for a total of 1.5 FSR) to existing commercial and industrial uses for the expansion of floor space, without requiring the delivery of social housing.
+- 1.0 FSR, with bonus density up to 5.0 FSR total for projects with 60 per cent social housing units and 40 per cent secured market rental housing units, with potential for additional bonus density up to 7.0 FSR on corner sites.
+Projects will be considered on a caseby-case basis with consideration of site context, urban design performance, and detailed proposal review. - Rezoning for density above 7.0 FSR considered where zoning bonus density requirements are met or exceeded.
+Projects will be considered on a caseby-case basis with consideration of site context, urban design performance, and detailed proposal review. - Support the expansion of local business by offering a moderate amount of bonus density (up to 0.5 FSR over the base density of 1.0 FSR for a total of 1.5 FSR) to existing commercial and industrial uses for the expansion of floor space, without requiring the delivery of social housing.